lmyers421/SeniorProject25-26/README.md

 - Brainstormed ideas that may cause snags within the project during its development

 Meeting 5, October 15:
+- Decided on using Node.js for the backend with PostGreSQL as the database
 - Quick meeting to check in on if anyone was having issues with the project

 Meeting 6, October 22: